misoelegant/rpm/il-practice-mod/README.md

   - Sets the speed of physics updates, as in Cheat Engine's game speed multiplier (only in Endless).

 ## Changelog

+### Changes made in v0.7.3
+  - Added a "100% Ending" category.
+    - The ending is entered from the purple icon on Earth.
+    - Your score is recorded as the frame you collect 195 countries.
+    - You need to quit out of the level manually with Start (`Tab` on keyboard).
+  - Fixed a bug where scores were recorded twice if the level timer expired.
+  - Changed the katamari collsion rays to always be visible when drawn.

 ### Changes made in v0.7.2
   - Added the "NameId" column to the noclip mode object list, which